Learn How To Stop Buying Stuff

 I have more disposable income and freedom.

-- It would be best to be clear about why you want to stop or you will not succeed.
+- You need to be very clear as to why you want to stop, or you will not succeed.

-- I have more time because I don’t spend hours working to pay for stuff, window shopping, surfing the internet, and dreaming of things to buy.
+- I have more time because I don’t spend hours working to pay for things, window shopping, or surfing the internet, dreaming of things to buy.

 - I stopped comparing myself to others.
 I don’t judge people or myself by what they own.
 I even enjoy more confidence because of it.